 In addition to the information found in this section, this operator's manual uses three different signal words to outline potential dangers of a specific nature.

 DANGER indicates a hazardous situation which, if not avoided, will result in death or serious injury.

-WARNING indicates a hazardous situation which, if not avoided, could result in death or serious injury.
+!
+WARNING indicates a hazardous situation which, if not avoided could result in the street of the st